 That this argument seems prima facie true is a symptom of our cultural prejudices.
 It can be revealed as a prejudice through a simple allegory.
-Imagine an intelligent adult from a primitive tribe is visiting your area and you have been asked to show them around.
+Imagine an intelligent adult from a culture without cars is visiting your area and you have been asked to show them around.
 You are walking down the sidewalk together, and this individual suddenly steps into the street with oncoming traffic.
 What do you do?

 Your response wouldn’t be any different than it would be if a child did the same thing.

 This isn’t because an adult from a different culture should have their rights limited for their own protection.
 It’s not because if we allow them to make their own decisions, they will hurt themselves.
 It’s because an individual unused to our world hasn’t yet gained the experience and knowledge to protect themselves from our technology.

 And you wouldn’t respond by limiting this individual’s rights.
 You would respond by taking immediate steps to protect them (despite their being an adult) and, in the longer term, educating them on how to protect themselves from the dangers of traffic.